 A carbon monoxide detector, also called a CO detector, is a device that senses the presence of poisonous carbon monoxide gas.
 Elevated levels of this toxic compound cause carbon monoxide poisoning, which can be fatal.
-In 2013, roughly 400 people will die from carbon monoxide poisoning.
-However, carbon monoxide gas can also occur at non-fatal levels, and over long exposure periods it will still be very harmful.
-In 2013 alone, tens of thousands of people will become sick due to carbon monoxide poisoning.
+Roughly 430 people annually die from accidental carbon monoxide poisoning in the US alone.
+However, carbon monoxide gas can also occur at non-fatal levels, and over long exposure periods it is still very harmful.
+Every year, tens of thousands of people become sick due to carbon monoxide poisoning.

 Carbon monoxide is a colorless, odorless, and tasteless gas which builds up in a home as the result of incomplete combustion of carbon-containing fuels.
 Furnaces, space heaters, water heaters, or any other appliance that runs on natural gas or fossil fuel can generate carbon monoxide.
-It can also accumulate when a car engine idles in an enclosed space, or from a fire burning in a fireplace with an obstructed chimney.
+It may also accumulate when a car engine idles in an enclosed space, or when a fire burns in a fireplace with an obstructed chimney.

 Installing carbon monoxide detectors does not have to cost a lot.
 For self-installation options you can choose a battery-operated or AC-powered unit, and some even come incorporated into smoke detectors.
 These are stand-alone devices, but you can also purchase a system-connected, monitored device which is wired to a security or fire panel and supervised by an off-site service.
 This sort of system-connected set-up must be installed by the manufacturer.
 Installation and maintenance costs can range from a few hundred dollars for low-cost systems to thousands.

 The standard stand-alone units retail for roughly $15-$60, depending on the type.
-Stand-alone units can be installed by anyone, very similar to a smoke detector, but of course you can also hire a handyman to do it.
-They will charge a minimal fee, usually under $100 including the cost of the detector.
+Stand-alone units can be installed by anyone, very similarly to a smoke detector, but of course you can also hire a handyman to do it, if you prefer.

 Make sure you install at least one carbon monoxide detector on each floor of the house, and include one in every single sleeping area.
 Specific instructions for installation will vary by manufacturer, so carefully read the manual that comes with your detector.